pcmart03/singlestone-exercise/README.md

 After downloading the code, run `npm install`.

-## Build and Deploy to Github Pages
+## Build and Deploy to GitHub Pages
 These instructions are based on the directions given in the [Angular documentation](https://angular.io/guide/deployment#deploy-to-github-pages).

 1. Create and publish a `gh-pages` branch.
-2. Go to your Github project page and follow [these directions to publish from for docs folder](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch).
+2. Go to your GitHub project page and follow [these directions to publish from for docs folder](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch).
 3. If you have changed the name of your Github project, open the `package.json`  file update the `--base-href` option in the `deploy` script to match your project name.
 4. Run `npm run deploy`.
 5. In the `/docs` folder, create a copy of the `index.html` file and rename it `404.html`.